South Vietnam Air Force: 1955–1960

-In January 1955, planning for the RVNAF began, building on the Vietnamese air force that the French had established in 1951.
-As of January 1955, the RVNAF consisted of 3,434 men, with plans to organize them into two liaison squadrons and one air transport squadron.
-France retained a contract to train the RVNAF until 1957.
+In January 1955, planning for the VNAF began, building on the Vietnamese air force that the French had established in 1951.
+As of January 1955, the VNAF consisted of 3,434 men, with plans to organize them into two liaison squadrons and one air transport squadron.
+France retained a contract to train the VNAF until 1957.

-On 1 June 1955, Bien Hoa Air Base became the RVNAF's logistics support base when the French evacuated their main depot at Hanoi.
+On 1 June 1955, Bien Hoa Air Base became the VNAF's logistics support base when the French evacuated their main depot at Hanoi.

-On 1 July 1955, the RVNAF 1st Transport Squadron equipped with C-47 Skytrains was established at Tan Son Nhut.
-The RVNAF also had a special missions squadron at the base equipped with 3 C-47s, 3 C-45s and one L-26.
+On 1 July 1955, the VNAF 1st Transport Squadron equipped with C-47 Skytrains was established at Tan Son Nhut.
+The VNAF also had a special missions squadron at the base equipped with 3 C-47s, 3 C-45s and one L-26.

-On 7 July 1955, the RVNAF took over the Nha Trang Training Center and formed the 1st and 2nd Liaison Squadrons equipped with L-19s.
+On 7 July 1955, the VNAF took over the Nha Trang Training Center and formed the 1st and 2nd Liaison Squadrons equipped with L-19s.

-In August 1955, under the Mutual Defense Assistance Program (MDAP), the United States equipped the fledgling RVNAF with aircraft turned over by the French: 28 F8F Bearcats, 35 C-47s and 60 L-19s.
-In June 1956 the US provided a further 32 C-47s and 25 F-8Fs to the RVNAF under the MDAP.
+In August 1955, under the Mutual Defense Assistance Program (MDAP), the United States equipped the fledgling VNAF with aircraft turned over by the French: 28 F8F Bearcats, 35 C-47s and 60 L-19s.
+In June 1956 the US provided a further 32 C-47s and 25 F-8Fs to the VNAF under the MDAP.

-On 19 September 1955, the French turned over Tourane Airfield (renamed Da Nang Air Base) to the RVNAF.
-In November 1955, the RVNAF 1st Liaison Squadron moved to Da Nang AB from Huế.
+On 19 September 1955, the French turned over Tourane Airfield (renamed Da Nang Air Base) to the VNAF.
+In November 1955, the VNAF 1st Liaison Squadron moved to Da Nang AB from Huế.

-French instructors for pilots and mechanics remained in South Vietnam until late 1956, and transferred 69 F8Fs to the RVNAF, which throughout the late 1950s were the main strike aircraft.
-In May 1956, by agreement with the South Vietnamese government, the USAF assumed some training and administrative roles of the RVNAF.
-Teams from Clark Air Force Base began in 1957 to organize the RVNAF into a model of the USAF when the French training contracts expired.
+French instructors for pilots and mechanics remained in South Vietnam until late 1956, and transferred 69 F8Fs to the VNAF, which throughout the late 1950s were the main strike aircraft.
+In May 1956, by agreement with the South Vietnamese government, the USAF assumed some training and administrative roles of the VNAF.
+Teams from Clark Air Force Base began in 1957 to organize the VNAF into a model of the USAF when the French training contracts expired.

-On 1 June 1956, the RVNAF's 1st Fighter Squadron (redesignated the 514th Fighter Squadron in January 1963) was formed at Bien Hoa Air Base with 25 F8F Bearcats.
+On 1 June 1956, the VNAF's 1st Fighter Squadron (redesignated the 514th Fighter Squadron in January 1963) was formed at Bien Hoa Air Base with 25 F8F Bearcats.

-In June 1956, the 2nd Transport Squadron equipped with C-47s was established at Tan Son Nhut AB and the RVNAF established its headquarters there.
+In June 1956, the 2nd Transport Squadron equipped with C-47s was established at Tan Son Nhut AB and the VNAF established its headquarters there.